conlan/altspacevr-project-unity-cursor/README.md

 - Walk with WASD.
 Use the mouse to interact with objects.
 Hold down Left or Right SHIFT to look around.

 - Find and answer your cell phone.

+## Cursor Improvements

+- Hide the cursor while mouse looking.
+- Click an object to see the available actions.

 ## Known Issues